Quantum Immortality and Non-Classical Logic: Quantum Immortality

 What is the experience of the observer?
-It is rather starkly illustrated by Tegmark's gun if we contrast the Everett Box with a similar experiment in which instead of being aimed at the observer the gun merely fires or does not fire depending on the measurement.
+It is rather starkly illustrated by Tegmark's gun if we contrast the Everett Box with a similar experiment in which instead of being aimed at the observer the gun merely fires or does not fire depending on the measurement, and is aimed at a target in the box while the observer observes the experiment from within the box.
 In this case, the observer can expect to hear a random string of bangs and clicks: the bangs correspond to the gun firing, the clicks to it not firing and the equipment resetting.
 Over time the relative proportion of bangs and clicks will tend towards the relative likelihoods of those two outcomes.
 In the standard formulation, both outcomes occur with equal probability and thus the observer expects over time that 50\% of the sounds will be bangs, and 50\% clicks.
-Everett's argument is actually independent of these likelihoods, which need not be either equal or constant \cite{ev,everett57,tegbook}.
-It is such a general case we consider in this paper.
+The QIA is actually independent of these likelihoods, which need not be either equal or constant \cite{ev,everett57,tegbook}.
+It is such a general case that we consider in this paper.

-The preceding description is not that of the Everett Box, because the life and hence consciousness\footnote{Consciousness surviving death is not a part of the thought experiment.} of the observer does not depend upon the outcome of the measurement.
-In the Everett Box, the gun is aimed at the observer in such a way that should it fire then death is certain and swift\footnote{Both conditions are necessary as outlined in \cite{tegmark97}.}.
-In this case, what should the observer expect?
+The immediately preceding description is not that of the Everett Box, because the life and hence consciousness\footnote{Consciousness surviving death is not a part of the thought experiment.} of the observer does not depend upon the outcome of the measurement of the qubit.
+In the Everett Box, the gun is aimed at the observer in such a way that should it fire then death is certain and swift\footnote{Both conditions are necessary as outlined in \cite{tegmark97,lewis00}.}.
+In this case, what should the observer expect\footnote{Assuming that she has first verified that her appartus is working by observing its operation without being in the line of fire.}?

-The answer depends upon which class of interpretation of quantum mechanics holds in our universe.
-If there is only one world, then each trial involves the collapse of the wavefunction and a single outcome occurs for the observer: either they hear a ``click'' or they are instantly killed (and so hear nothing).
-They might get lucky once, they might get lucky twice, but as time goes on and the number of trials increases, the odds of them surviving decreases exponentially.
+The answer depends upon which interpretation of quantum mechanics holds in our universe.
+If there is only one world, then for the majority of interpretations each trial involves the collapse of the wavefunction and a single outcome occurs for the observer: either she hears a ``click'' or she is instantly killed (and so hears nothing)\footnote{Note that even non-collapse interpretations such as Bohmian mechanics predict a single outcome for the observer.}.
+She might get lucky once, she might get lucky twice, but as time goes on and the number of trials increases, the odds of her surviving decrease exponentially.